-Also, you can add to the list of genius dropouts the founders of the following companies:
+Also, the founders of the following companies:

 - Hobby Lobby

-Many people will graduate from college, in the hopes that they get their dream job.
+Many people will graduate from college, in the hopes that they will get their dream job.
 Only to realize they can’t get hired and end up moving back to their parent’s house.

 The following important life lessons are free and are self-taught

-- Resiliency: Failure is normal, how to get over it.
+Resiliency: Failure is normal, how to get over it.

-- Relationships: Business and Personal
+Strong Relationships: Business and Personal

-- Emotional Coping Skills
+Emotional Coping Skills

-- Organizing, planning and following through 101
+Organizing, planning and following through 101

-- Goal setting and attaining
+Goal setting and attaining

-- Win/Win business deals
+Win/Win business deals

-- Maintaining your home, cars and computers
+Maintaining your home, cars, and computers

 “The best slave is the one who thinks he is free.” ― Johann Wolfgang von Goethe